devendew/devendew/README.md

 - 🔭 I’m currently working on a secret project.
 - 🌱 I’m currently learning AngularJS.
 - 👯 I’m looking to collaborate on Python, Django, ReactJS and open source projects.
-- 💬 Ask me about Python, Django, ReactJS, ML, AI.
+- 💬 Ask me about Python, Django, ReactJS, ML, AI, CI/CD, Docker, Kubernetes, GCP.
 - 📫 How to reach me: Linkedin and Github.
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 😄 Pronouns: ... -->